 College students, as you return to campus this fall or make your way there for the first time, I have a few words of advice for you.
-As you load your Amazon cart with books, map out your class schedule, and dream of the cleverest intramural team names, make plans to join a local church.
+As you load your Amazon cart with books, map out your class schedule, and dream of the cleverest intramural team names, make plans to commit to a local church.

 I spent a decade in college ministry, and I love campus ministries.
 They do a fantastic job helping students grow in their faith, but many college students can mistakenly think that because their college ministries provide them with solid teaching, discipleship, ministry opportunities, and fellowship, membership in a church isn’t really necessary.